imposter404/To-Do-list-/README.md

 > npx create-expo-app@latest my-app
 > ```

-change the dir to `my-app` and paste the files
+change the dir to `/my-app` and paste the files
 > ``` console
 > cd my-app
 > ```